forfudan/MojoMiji/src/docs/apply/design.md

 - `reshape()`: a method that allows you to reshape the matrix to a new size, e.g., from a 2x3 matrix to a 3x2 matrix.
 This method will return a new matrix with the same data but a different size.
 - `transpose()`: a method that allows you to transpose the matrix, i.e., swap the rows and columns.

+## Package structure

+Modular programming is a good practice in software development, it divides the code into smaller, manageable pieces of files, each of which has a specific functional purpose.
+This makes the code in your project more organized, easier to read, easier to maintain, and easier to collaborate with others.
+For example, if you are using Git for version control and collaboration, you will just work on a specific file for a specific feature or functionality, without touching the other files.
+This reduces the risk of conflicting with others' work.

+So, let's divide our matrix type implementation into several files, each of which has a specific functional purpose.
+The package structure will look like this:

+1. `matrix.mojo`: the main file that contains the implementation of the `Matrix` type and its methods.
+1. `creation.mojo`: a file that contains functions for creating a matrix, such as `from_list()`.
+We can then use `matmojo.from_list()` to create a matrix from a list of lists.
+It also contains functions for creating a matrix with random values.
+1. `math.mojo`: a file that contains mathematical and statistical methods for the matrix type, such as `min()`, `max()`, `sum()`, `mean()`, etc.
+1. `utils.mojo`: a file that contains miscellaneous methods for the matrix type, such as `reshape()`, `transpose()`, etc.

+Of course, you can add more files as needed, or split the existing files into smaller ones.
+Since this is a small project, we will keep the number of files to a minimum but still allows us to organize the code in a modular way.

+## Other directories for the project

+As your project grows, you may want to add some other directories to hold the documentation, tests, benchmarks, and other auxiliary files.
+Here are some suggestions:

+1. `docs/`: a directory that contains the documentation of the project, e.g., users guide, API reference, roadmap, etc.
+1. `tests/`: a directory that contains the test cases for the project.
+1. `benches/`: a directory that contains the benchmark tests for the project.